wsvn53/scrcpy-mobile/README.md

 After the App is installed, the default mode is VNC.
 If you need to switch to ADB WiFi mode, please visit this URL Scheme:
 [scrcpy2://adb](scrcpy2://adb)

-And then please please make sure that the Adnroid devices has enabled the **adb tcpip** mode:
+And then please please make sure that the Android devices has enabled the **adb tcpip** mode:

 ```sh
 adb tcpip 5555